-Here you have 3 options: Continue, Troubleshoot or Turn of your PC.
+At this point, you have three options: Continue, Troubleshoot, or Turn off your PC.

 Now we want to see the files here.
 Type in DIR and click Enter.